-How to take equity out of rental property
+How to Take Equity out of Investment Property

 A lot of our customers ask us just what “equity” means.
 Imagine your house as a giant aquarium.
 As you pay off your mortgage, imagine that aquarium filling up with water.
 When the aquarium is full to the top, then the house is paid off, and it’s all yours.
 The “equity” is the amount of water – the amount of the home’s value that you own.